 As some of you may know, I have been studying and living in Montréal since last summer.
-Despite being among the most beautiful and confortable cities I have ever lived in, Montréal is also and mostly an intersection between some amazing places like Toronto, Québec, Vancouver, Boston and of course New York.
-So, last Christmas I snapped, I grabbed my passport and my luggage, booked a bus and made my way toward New York City, baby!
+Despite being among the most beautiful and comfortable cities I have ever lived in, Montréal is also and mostly an intersection between some amazing places like Toronto, Québec, Vancouver, Boston, and of course New York.
+So, last Christmas I snapped, I grabbed my passport and my luggage, booked a bus, and made my way toward New York City, baby!

 Central Park, Liberty Island, Empire State Building, Met, Time Square […], I was literally stunned by the overwhelming beauty of that city.
 I mean, it’s not just pretty, it’s impressive!
 Even on days when I was feeling a little more down or tired, I would lift my eyes to the skyscrapers and be like « F*ck, I’m in New York!! ».

 As I know how it feels to go to the Metropolis for the first time and not know what to do, I got you covered.
 Here is what I would suggest :